Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 What are my Chances of Success if I Reapply to Oxford or Cambridge?

 You opened up your response from the University of Oxford or Cambridge to find that it’s not the news that you’ve been hoping for… what next?
-There are two ways forward from this point: accept one of your other offers, or reapply to Oxbridge in the next cycle.
+There are a few different courses of action from this point onwards, one of which is pulling out of your existing offers and reapplying in next year's UCAS cycle.
+The big question is: how do you decide whether this is the right option for you?

 NEED STRATEGIC GUIDANCE?